 First Lieutenant | Field Artillery

-A week later, gangrene had set in.
-Though he was fortunate to make it off the hill alive, Sam’s hand was dying even though the doctors had repaired his brachial artery and after a week in the hospital they had to amputate his arm below the elbow.
-After about one month of combat in Korea, he was flown home where he would see months of operations and rehabilitation with a prosthetic arm.
-Despite his tragic situation, the young lieutenant was lucky to have survived and in his own words, "An arm was a good trade for the life of a fellow soldier."
+The next several days passed quickly as Sam moved from one hospital to another as the state of his wound continued to escalate.
+Within a week, gangrene had set in and his hand was dying even though the doctors had repaired his brachial artery.
+With no recourse, after a week in Tokyo they had to amputate his forearm and he was flown home where he would undergo a second amputation above the elbow along with months of operations and rehabilitation with a prosthetic arm.
+Despite the trauma he endured during his month in combat, the lieutenant felt fortunate to have survived expressing with a genuine grin that "An arm was a good trade for the life of a fellow soldier."

 “WBAH Patient Who Lost Arm In Korea Gets Bronze Star.”
 El Paso Times, 14 Sept.
 1950, p.
 15.